Networking is one of the most effective tools to find opportunities!

 Proper table manners and the ability to engage with others is associated with professionalism.
 Potential employers want to see how you conduct yourself during dining and social situations.
 Even if a networking event isn’t a full course dinner, many networking situations involve food to some extent.
 Etiquette dinners allow you to practice eating a full course meal under the guidance of Sodexo General Manager, Peter Labrecque.
 Watch this video on basic dining etiquette before attending an etiquette dinner or some other formal dining event.

-Career Services hosts etiquette dinners with various groups on campus and networking receptions throughout the year.
+Career & Professional Development hosts etiquette dinners with various groups on campus and networking receptions throughout the year.
 Visit Handshake to view upcoming events.

 Most people have heard of networking, but virtual networking typically requires more time and energy than in-person.
 Virtual networking should be intentional and strategize around a long-term goal.
 Virtual networking is often facilitated through online platforms such as social media, LinkedIn, or Handshake (Career Services platform used by many universities and employers).
 Twitter is the most common social media platform to be used for networking outside of LinkedIn.